Brass students performing in a Mead Witter School of Music Wind Ensemble Concert

 Undergraduate Credits Earned at Other Institutions or UW-Madison

-Refer to the Graduate School: Transfer Credits for Prior Coursework policy, but Mead Witter School of Music faculty rarely approve these exceptions.
+Refer to the Graduate School: Transfer Credits for Prior Coursework policy, but Mead Witter School of Music faculty rarely approve these transfer requests.

 Credits Earned as a Professional Student at UW-Madison (Law, Medicine, Pharmacy, and Veterinary careers)